laughedelic/LoadFileToRepl/README.markdown

 At the moment it supports Haskell, Scala, Clojure, Ruby and Python REPLs load commands, but it's easy to extend this list.
 Welcome to suggest yours!

-(Honestly, it was tested only with Haskell and Scala REPLs, so tell me please if it works fine with others).
+(Honestly, it was tested only with Haskell and Scala REPLs only on Mac OS X, so tell me please if it works good or bad with others).

 ## Content